jasonjmcghee/livelove/README.md

 if not IMAIN then
     livelove = require("livelove")
-    -- Add state that you want to persist across hot reload here (probably most everything) IMAIN = true end
+    -- Add state that you want to persist across hot reload here (probably most everything) -- You'll want something like this in every file.
+    IMAIN = true
+end